MartinoFabbro/citadel/content/Foundation.md

 The following key concepts form the backbone of our game’s design:

 1. **Dynamic [[World Structure]]**: Players will engage with a changing universe where environmental factors such as asteroid storms, cosmic anomalies, and solar flares directly impact players strategies.
-    Players will have to deal and take advantage of the environmental diversity present in the game world, choke points, clearings, tunnels, pockets are all scenarios that will have to be carufelly analyzed in order to take the best strategic decisions.
+    Players will have to deal and take advantage of the environmental diversity present in the game world, choke points, clearings, tunnels, pockets are all scenarios that will have to be carefully analyzed in order to take the best strategic decisions.

 2. **Advanced Diplomacy and Espionage**: Our game allows players to forge alliances, engage in diplomatic negotiations, and conduct covert operations against rivals.
     Players will engage in the exploration of uncharted and hostile territories ([[Movement, Travel, Exploration and Migrations]]), relying on their ship's radar systems to navigate and either evade or engage enemies for survival.